selwynpolit/d9book/book/config.md

 ## Add some config to site config form

-Here we add a phone number to the site config.
-This is put in a `.module` file.
+Here we modify the site config form and add a phone number.
+This code is in a `.module` file.

 ```php
 use Drupal\Core\Form\FormStateInterface;